eclipse/imagen/docs/guide/acquisition/index.md

 An image is sampled into a rectangular array of pixels.
 Each pixel has an (*x*,*y*) coordinate that corresponds to its location within the image.
 The *x* coordinate is the pixel\'s horizontal location; the *y* coordinate is the pixel\'s vertical location.
-Within JAI, the pixel at location (0,0) is in the upper left corner of the image, with the *x* coordinates increasing in value to the right and *y* coordinates increasing in value downward.
+Within ImageN, the pixel at location (0,0) is in the upper left corner of the image, with the *x* coordinates increasing in value to the right and *y* coordinates increasing in value downward.
 Sometimes the *x* coordinate is referred